goncamateus/patocin/perception/README.md

 The Naive Lane Detection method employed here is probabily the simpler algorithm we could think for detecting lane lines.
 It is composed of a seven-step pipeline using classical computer vision processing:

-1. Convert the color image to grayscale
+1. Convert the color image to grayscale.
-2. Apply a gaussian blur
+2. Apply a gaussian blur.
-3. Find edges using the Canny edge detector
+3. Find edges using the Canny edge detector.
-4. Select the region of interest in the image
+4. Select the region of interest in the image.
-5. Find lines using Hough transform
+5. Find lines using Hough transform.
-6. Separate left and right lines using its slope
+6. Separate left and right lines using its slope.
 7. Average left and right lines to obtain the estimative of left and right lanes.

 This method can be tested using manual control: